Meet the Curriculum, Instruction & Assessment Staff

 Lindsey Hughes is an Early Literacy Consultant for Curriculum, Instruction and Assessment.
 She provides coaching support and professional learning opportunities for teachers in Calhoun County.
 Prior to becoming an Early Literacy Coach, Lindsey worked as an elementary teacher.
 As an elementary teacher, Lindsey worked closely with English Learners and co-taught with the Special Education teachers.
 She is a licensed Reading Specialist.
 Lindsey received her Bachelor’s Degree in Elementary Education from Trine University and her Master’s Degree in Reading from Spring Arbor University.

-Vee Murugan is an Early Literacy Coach for Curriculum, Instruction, and Assessment.
+Vee Murugan is an Early Literacy Consultant for Curriculum, Instruction, and Assessment.
 She provides coaching support and professional learning opportunities for teachers in Calhoun County.
-Prior to becoming an Early Literacy Coach, Vee worked as a K-6 teacher for 21 years.
+Prior to becoming an Early Literacy Consultant, Vee worked as a K-6 teacher for 21 years.
 Seven of those years were spent as an International Educator promoting Global Education and Cultural Diversity in urban and rural school districts in NC Public Schools.
 Vee has spent many years teaching in both South Africa and London, England where she gained valuable experience working in urban school settings.
-Vee has a Bachelor’s degree in Education, with majors in English and Science, a Postgraduate degree in School Environment Education, and will complete her Masters in Educational Leadership from Western Michigan University in 2021.
+Vee has a Bachelor’s degree in Education, with majors in English and Science, a Postgraduate degree in School Environment Education, and a Masters in Educational Leadership from Western Michigan University.
+She is pursuing her Ph.D in Educational Leadership at Western Michigan University.
+Vee is a member of Phi Kappa Phi.

 ELA Consultant/PBIS Implementation Facilitator/ATYP Services Liason